Manage Runtime Configuration with decK

 Test the service

-If you have already have a runtime set up, you can test this configuration now.
-Or, you can start a simple runtime using the Docker quick setup script.
+If you have already have a data plane node deployed, you can test this configuration now.
+Or, you can start a new data plane node using the Docker quick setup script.

 The default proxy URL is localhost:8000